abeaudin/linode-authserve-dcm-workshop/README.md

 ## Step By Step Instructions

+We first need to make sure that we have downloaded an approproriate authserve tarball, a licence plus the dcm tarballs and license.
+Next, we'll create an Object Storage Bucket and add the files to it.

-We'll first create a Linode using the "Secure Your Server" Marketplace image.
+We'll then create a Linode using the "Secure Your Server" Marketplace image.
 This will give us a hardened, consistent environment to run our subsequent commands from.

 1. Login to Linode Cloud Manager, Select "Create Linode," and choose the "Secure Your Server" Marketplace image.
 2. Within the setup template for "Secure Your Server," select the Debian 11 image type.